khalid-hussain/theprophetsprayer/MARKDOWN/_fm1.md

   \includegraphics[scale = \ayahSize]{images/4_65}
 \end{center}

-“But no, by Your Lord, they can have no (real) faith, until they make you judge in all disputes between them, and find in their souls no resistance against your decisions, but accept them with the fullest conviction.”
+But no, by Your Lord, they can have no (real) faith, until they make you judge in all disputes between them, and find in their souls no resistance against your decisions, but accept them with the fullest conviction.
 \end{aquote}

 He also says: